dreamwhite/OC-Anonymizer/README.md

-# OC Anyonymizer – remove sensitive Data from your config-plist
+# OC Anyonymizer – remove sensitive Data from your config.plist

 The following script was created to censor sensitive fields in OpenCore's config.plist